tf-tarn/avr/oled/README.txt

     make all

-will build the firmware, a utility program for converting raw images to a formwat suitable for the OLED, and it will also use the utility to convert an included sample image.
-Images in this format must be written to the device slowly, via e.g.:
+will build the firmware, a utility program for converting raw images (one byte per pixel; zero is assumed to be black, all other values are mapped to white) to a format suitable for the OLED, and it will also use the utility to convert an included sample image.
+You can simply cat the resulting image to the device, e.g.:

-    pv -q -L 64 < build/bowman.oled > /dev/ttyUSB1
+    cat build/bowman.oled > /dev/ttyUSB1